qtile/qtile/docs/manual/hacking.rst

 While not all of our code follows `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_, we do try to adhere to it where possible.
 All new code should be PEP8 compliant.

-The ``make lint`` command will run a linter with our configuration over libqtile to ensure your patch complies with reasonable formatting constraints.
+The ``make lint`` command will run a linter with our configuration over liblavinder to ensure your patch complies with reasonable formatting constraints.
 We also request that git commit messages follow the
 `standard format <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_.